Atlas of plant and animal histology

 1. Morphology

-The shape of mitochondria is variable, from branched to small ellipsoids.
-It could be said that there is no mitochondria as individual organelles but a mitochondrial network, and that some pieces can be transiently come off.
-As a network or isolated, mitochondria are made up of an outer membrane, an inner membrane, intermembrane space and the mitochondrial matrix enclosed by the inner membrane (Figures 1 and 2).
+The shape of mitochondria is variable, from long and branched to small ellipsoids.
+It could be said that there are mitochondria as individual organelles and as a dynamic mitochondrial networks.
+As a networks or isolated, mitochondria are made up of an outer membrane, an inner membrane, intermembrane space and the mitochondrial matrix enclosed by the inner membrane (Figures 1 and 2).

 Mitochondria

 Figure 1.
 Mitochondria show a wide variety of forms, from long branched to short unbranched morphologies.
-At ultrastructural level, mitochondria have an outer membrane, intermembrane space, an inner membrane and the mitochondrial matrix.
+At the ultrastructural level, mitochondria have an outer membrane, an intermembrane space, an inner membrane, and the mitochondrial matrix.
 The inner membrane has many invaginations known as mitochondrial cristae.
 The mitochondrial matrix contains the DNA and the enzymes that carry out many metabolic processes.

 Mitochondria

 Figure 2.
 Transmission electron microscopy images.
 A) Mitochondria from hepatocytes.
-White arrow indicates mitochondrial cristae.
+The white arrow indicates mitochondrial cristae.
 It can be observed that mitochondria, as well as cristae, show a highly variable morphology.
-B) Higher magnification image showing the continuity of the inner mitochondrial membrane with the mitochondrial cristae (white arrows).
-Black arrow points to the outer mitochondrial membrane.
+B) A higher magnification image showing the continuity of the inner mitochondrial membrane with the mitochondrial cristae (white arrows).
+The black arrow points to the outer mitochondrial membrane.
 C) The black arrow indicates a long mitochondrion located inside a dendrite of a neuron.
 Bars: A and C: 0.4 µm, and C: 50 nm.

 The outer mitochondrial membrane is highly permeable and contains many copies of the protein aquaporin, which is an aqueous channel.
-This membrane is like a kind of sieve allowing the pass of all those molecules smaller than 5000 Dalton, including small proteins.
+This membrane is a kind of sieve, allowing the pass of all those molecules smaller than 5000 Dalton, including small proteins.

-On the other hand, the inner mitochondrial membrane is impermeable to ions and small molecules.
-Mitochondria have to make the inner membrane impermeable enough to make possible a stable proton gradient.
-It could be done by increasing the cholesterol concentration in the membrane, which increases hydrophobicity.
-However, mitochondria lack cholesterol and, in addition, cholesterol would decrease membrane fluidity.
-Inner membrane needs both hydrophobicity and fluidity at the same time to properly perform its function.
-Mitochondria synthesize cardiolipin, a phospholipid with highly unsaturated fatty acid chains that is translocated to the inner membrane, providing both hydrophobicity and fluidity.
+On the other hand, the inner mitochondrial membrane is highly impermeable to ions and small molecules.
+Mitochondria have to make the inner membrane impermeable enough to form a stable proton gradient.
+Mitochondria synthesize cardiolipin, a phospholipid with highly unsaturated fatty acid chains that is translocated to the inner membrane, providing both hydrophobicity and fluidity (mitochondria lack cholesterol).

-Mitochondrial matrix contains those molecules that can cross both membranes after selective transport from the cytosol.
-Inner membrane is heavily folded toward the matrix.
-Each fold is called mitochondrial crista (cristae in plural).
+The Inner membrane is heavily folded with invaginations toward the matrix.
+Each fold is called a mitochondrial crista (cristae in plural).
 There are three morphological types of cristae: discoidal, tubular and flattened.
-The number and form of cristae is the result of the mitochondrial activity.
 Cristae form a distinct compartment in the inner membrane because they contain a particular set of proteins.
-The inner membrane regions near the outer membrane, known as inner boundary membranes, are involved in exchanging lipids between both membranes, and importing and assembling proteins of the respiratory chain.
-Functional protein complexes of the respiratory chain and ATPase are moved to cristae.
-The physical connection between cristae and inner boundary membranes is mediated by thin tubular-like structures that limit the lateral diffusion of transmembrane proteins.
-Cristae are actually a way to increase enormously the membrane surface to accommodate a large amount to respiratory chain complexes and ATPases.
-In a hepatic cell, the inner mitochondrial membrane is about 1/3 of the total cell membranes.
+The number and form of cristae is the result of mitochondrial activity.
+Functional protein complexes of the respiratory chain and ATPases are moved to cristae, as are proteins for assembling iron-surfur complexes.
+Cristae are actually a way to increase the membrane surface to accommodate many respiratory chain complexes and ATPases.
+In a hepatic cell, the inner mitochondrial membrane is about 1/3 of the total cell membrane.

-Mitochondria, or portions of the mitochondrial network, are moved through the cytoplasm by the cytoskeleton.
+Mitochondria, or parts of the mitochondrial network, are moved through the cytoplasm by the cytoskeleton.
 They show an extraordinary motility and can be moved to energy- or calcium-demanding regions of the cell (see below).
-The distance traveled by mitochondria may be very long.
-For example, in neurons, mitochondria move from the soma toward the distant dendrites and axons and come back to the soma.
-The movement is not continuous, but saltatory, which means that the movement is stalled from time to time.
-Long distance movements are ruled by microtubules, whereas local movements depend more on actin filaments.
-Sometimes both types of cytoskeleton filaments cooperate to either move mitochondria or keep them motionless.
-In the axons, the speed of the mitochondrial movement along microtubules is around 0.1 to 1.4 µm/s.
-However, 50 µm/s has been observed in growing axons.
+The movement is not continuous but saltatory, which means that it is stalled from time to time.
+Long-distance movements are ruled by microtubules, whereas local movements depend more on actin filaments.
+Within the neuronal axons, the speed of the mitochondrial movement along microtubules is around 0.1 to 1.4 µm/s.

 2. Fusion and fission

-Mitochondria frequently divide and fuse between each other mixing their mitochondrial DNA.
-It can be said that there is a mitochondrial network containing many DNA molecules, and sometimes there are isolated fragments of this network having a DNA molecule.
-The advantage of this behavior may be sharing the synthesized products by separated parts of the mitochondrial network, reduce local damages, or share the mitochondrial DNA.
-If two cells are fused between each other, the mitochondrial network becomes homogeneous in 8 hours.
+Mitochondria often divide and fuse with each other, mixing their mitochondrial DNA.
+If two cells are fused, the mitochondrial network becomes homogeneous in 8 hours.
 Fusion and fission of mitochondria are complex mechanisms because the two mitochondrial membranes are involved, and they must be opened and sealed correctly.
 The number of mitochondria in a cell may change because of this behavior.
-However, it has been measured the total mitochondrial volume of some cellular types, and it has been observed that the increase in mitochondrial volume is related to the increase in the cell volume.
+However, the mitochondrial volume in a cell seems to be related to the cell volume.

-Division of mitochondria is mediated by DRP proteins (dynamin related proteins) (Figure 3).
-Dynamins are protein involved in vesicle formation.
-In mammal cells, the endoplasmic reticulum is found at the region where mitochondrial division is going to happen.
-Before division, and after recruiting DRP proteins, there is an initial constriction produced by actin filaments.
-Nucleoids are found near the constriction points.
-The role of endoplasmic reticulum appears to be related to the proper segregation of nucleoids, and to lipid transfer between the endoplasmic reticulum and mitochondrial membranes.
-This lipid exchange appears to be important for synthesizing some lipids like phosphatidylethanolamine and cardiolipin in mitochondria.
+The division of mitochondria is mediated by DRP proteins (dynamin related proteins) (Figure 3).
+In mammal cells, the endoplasmic reticulum is found in the region where mitochondrial division is going to happen.
+Before the split and after recruiting DRP proteins, there is an initial constriction of the mitochondria produced by actin filaments.
+The role of the endoplasmic reticulum appears to be related to the lipid transfer between the endoplasmic reticulum and mitochondrial membranes.
+This lipid exchange seems to be important for synthesizing some lipids like phosphatidylethanolamine and cardiolipin in mitochondria.

 Mitochondria

 Figure 3.
-Drawing that shows the distribution of mitochondria in a fibroblast.
+Drawing that shows the distribution of mitochondria in a fibroblast (at the top).
 Different components are involved in mitochondrial fission: endoplasmic reticulum, actin filaments, and DRP (dynamin related proteins) proteins.
-DRP are also involved in fusion processes (adapted from Friedman and Nunnari 2014).
+DRP is also involved in fusion processes (adapted from Friedman and Nunnari 2014).

 3. Functions

-One of the most important function of mitochondria is synthesizing ATP, the fuel for most cellular processes.
+One of the most important functions of mitochondria is synthesizing ATP, the fuel for most cellular processes.
 Another function is β-oxidation, which is part of fatty acid metabolism.
-They also work as compartments for calcium storing.
-Mitochondria are involved in apoptosis, cancer, aging, and pathologies like Parkinson disease and diabetes.
-Furthermore, comparative studies of the mitochondrial DNA are very useful in anthropology for deciphering genealogies and in other phylogenetic studies because mitochondrial DNA is inherited by maternal lineage, and recombination does not occur in mitochondrial DNA during sexual reproduction.
+They also work as compartments for calcium storage, the formation of iron-sulfur groups, the synthesis of amino acids, and hemo groups.
+Mitochondria are involved in apoptosis, cancer, aging, and pathologies like Parkinson's disease and diabetes.
+On the othe hand, comparative studies of the mitochondrial DNA are very useful in anthropology for deciphering genealogies and in other phylogenetic studies because mitochondrial DNA is inherited by maternal lineage and recombination does not occur in mitochondrial DNA during sexual reproduction.

 ATP synthesis

-The set of proteins that carries out the transport of electrons from NADH to water is known as electron transport chain or respiratory chain (Figure 4).
-It is made up of around 40 proteins, 15 of them are for electron transport.
-Most of these proteins are grouped in 3 complexes: NADH dehydrogenase complex, b-c1 cytochrome complex, and cytochrome oxidase complex.
-All have mechanisms to extrude protons from the mitochondrial matrix to the intermembrane space across the inner mitochondrial membrane, process coupled to the transport of electrons.
+The set of proteins that carrie out the transport of electrons is known as the electron transport chain or respiratory chain (Figure 4).
+It is made up of around 40 proteins, 15 of which are for electron transport.
+Most of these proteins are grouped into three complexes: the NADH dehydrogenase complex, the b-c1 cytochrome complex, and the cytochrome oxidase complex.
+All have mechanisms to extrude protons from the mitochondrial matrix to the cristae inner space across the inner mitochondrial membrane, a process coupled to the transport of electrons.

 Synthesis of ATP

 Figure 4.
-The production of energy in mitochondria is a two steps process: first, a proton gradient across the inner mitochondrial membrane is generated by the electron transport chain of proteins, and second, ATP synthase uses the proton gradient for synthesizing ATP.
-Both steps take place in the inner membrane, more precisely in the mitochondrial cristae.
+The production of energy in mitochondria is a two-step process: first, a proton gradient is generated by the electron transport chain of proteins, and second, ATP synthases use the proton gradient to synthesize ATP.
+Both steps take place in the cristae membrane.

 ATP synthesis is not the only purpose of the proton gradient.
-Other electrically charged molecules such as pyruvate, ADP, and inorganic phosphorus, must be pumped into the mitochondrial matrix, whereas ATP, which is synthesized in the inner membrane toward the mitochondrial matrix, must be transferred to the cytosol.
-Pyruvate and inorganic phosphorus enter coupled to the inward flux of protons.
-However, ADP enters coupled to the ATP exit, by antiport transport.
+Other electrically charged molecules, such as pyruvate, ADP, and inorganic phosphorus, must be pumped into the mitochondrial matrix, whereas ATP, which is released into the mitochondrial matrix, must be transferred to the cytosol.
+Pyruvate and inorganic phosphorus get into the matrix, coupled to the inward flux of protons by symport transport.
+However, ADP enters coupled to the ATP exit by antiport transport.

 Lipid metabolism

-A major amount of lipid synthesis happens in mitochondria.
+A significant amount of cell lipid synthesis takes place in the mitochondria.
 They synthesize lysophosphatidic acid, from which triglycerides are synthesized.
-Phosphatidic acid and phosphatidylglycerol are also synthesized in mitochondria.
+Phosphatidic acid and phosphatidylglycerol can also be synthesized in mitochondria.
 Phosphatidylglycerol is needed for the synthesis of cardiolipin and phosphatidylethanolamine.

 Others